 WASHINGTON, D.C. — Benchmark Litigation again named Wilkinson Walsh the “Boutique Firm of the Year” during its annual awards ceremony in New York City — the second time in three years that Wilkinson Walsh has received the recognition.

 This prestigious award recognizes Wilkinson Walsh’s high-profile trial wins over the last year, including a defense verdict for the National Collegiate Athletic Association (NCAA) in McNair v.
 NCAA and multiple state-court bellwether trial victories for Bayer in trials involving the blood-thinner Xarelto.
 Wilkinson Walsh also achieved several other pre- and post-trial victories in 2018, including judgment granted as a matter of law to Wilkinson Walsh’s clients Oculus and Facebook on plaintiffs’ false designation claim in Zenimax Media et al. v.
 Oculus VR and complete dismissal, before any discovery, of a securities fraud class action case in In re MAXIMUS, Inc. Securities Litig.

-“We are deeply appreciative of Benchmark’s recognition of our firm for the second time in three years, which only further underscores how effective and talented WW+E’s trial teams are,” said founding partner Alexandra Walsh.
+“We are deeply appreciative of Benchmark’s recognition of our firm for the second time in three years, which only further underscores how effective and talented Wilkinson Walsh’s trial teams are,” said founding partner Alexandra Walsh.
 “I couldn’t be prouder of our team and their tireless efforts to get only the best results for our clients.”

 The Benchmark Litigation guide identifies the leading U.S. trial attorneys and firms at the local and national levels.
 Focused on the litigation market in North America, the publication’s rankings and editorials are the results of an extensive research process that includes detailed interviews with private practice lawyers and in-house counsel.